 - You attend trade events and other industry networking events.

 - You register or attend a webinar or other event.

 If you choose to provide us with a third-party’s personal information (the person’s name, email and company), you represent that you have the third-party’s permission to do so.

 - We may collect and process Personal Data relating to our ongoing relationship with you, such as via correspondence and calls, and in the administration of our relationship with you.
 Video and/or telephone calls with you may be recorded for the purposes of record keeping, security and training, and you will be notified if this is the case.

-- As part of our client onboarding and due diligence process, and in line with legal obligations outlined below, we may process some or all of the following name, signature, postal address, email address, date and place of birth, nationality, professional or employment related information, source of funds details, signatures, other contact details, account numbers and transaction details, your tax or social security ID number or equivalent, utility bills for the purposes of address verification, photographic identification and verification such as copies of your passport, passport number and driver’s license, information relating to ultimate beneficial owner status of an entity, politically exposed person (PEP) screening or sanctions screening.
+- As part of our client onboarding and due diligence process, and in line with legal obligations outlined below, we may process some or all of the following name, signature, postal address, email address, date and place of birth, nationality, professional or employment related information, source of funds details, signatures, other contact details, account numbers and transaction details, your tax or social security ID number or equivalent, utility bills for the purposes of address verification, photographic identification and verification such as copies of your passport, passport number and driver’s license, information relating to clients, investors, potential investors, or those with ultimate beneficial owner status of an entity, politically exposed person (PEP) screening or sanctions screening.

 - We process your Personal Data for the purpose of delivering a service to you, for the purpose of maintaining appropriate business records, including maintaining appropriate registers required under applicable law and regulation, for the purpose of quality control, business and statistical analysis, market research, for the purpose of tracking fees and costs and for the purpose of customer service, training and related purposes.

 As a job applicant, we may also collect your CV / resume and cover letter.
 A copy of our Employee / Candidate Privacy Notice is made available at application stage.

 Website & other social media platform visitors